-The National Socialist government (1933-1945) suppressed the right of free expression, and curtailed freedom not only in literature, art and culture but in all other areas of public life as well.
-Nothing illustrates the total claim to power of the Nazi Regime more obviously than the book burning in May 1933, the introduction of censorship, and the flight of numersciences (technology, economics/business, medicine and agriculture), and in the founding of additional special libraries.
+The Deutsche Bücherei was jointly founded in 1912 by the city of Leipzig, centre of the book and publishing industry in the German Empire, the Kingdom of Saxony, and the Association of German Booksellers.
+Both the interior and exterior architecture of the building on the square Deutscher Platz, inaugurated in 1916, reflect early Italian Renaissance and Art Nouveau elements. - Photo: Klaus-D. Sonntag sciences (technology, economics / business, medicine and agriculture), and in the founding of additional special libraries.
 Further favourable factors were the support for library projects offered by the German Research Foundation (Deutsche Forschungsgemeinschaft), specifically in the field of cooperative acquisitions within the framework of the Special Subject Fields Collection Plan (Sondersammelgebietsplan), the building of new university libraries with large open-access collections arranged in classified order, the development of textbook collections and information centres, the automation of library work-flows and procedures, and the networking of all library functions.

 After 1945 public libraries slowly completed the transition from the idea of educating the public through the advisory (Thekenbücherei) libraries to libraries with free access to the stacks (Freihandaufstellung).
 In the field of collection development, the previous dominance of belletristic literature made way for educational and vocational literature, and leisure reading; in addition, more non-fiction and scientific works were acquired, and the collections were rounded out with various forms of multimedia.
-Special departments were established for target user groups, children and voung people being an especially important target group for the public libraries (Öffentliche Bibliothek - ÖB).
+Special departments were established for target user groups, children and young people being an especially important target group for the public libraries (Öffentliche Bibliothek - ÖB).
 In the large metropolitan cities, literature provision was expanded to form a system consisting of a central library, branch libraries, and mobile libraries.